 The concept of pure customer value is merely a theoretical concept but one that can be used again and again to identify opportunities within your process to save costs by eliminating redundancies and increase revenue by offering greater customer value.
 The trick is that this exercise can be completed again and again to continually identify waste in the process.
 Even those former upstarts still have 95% waste in their process.
 Iteration is the key to optimization.

-Today, businesses globally are moving faster than ever and organizations that don’t adopt this critical perspective will not be competitive in the new landscape where new businesses can be launched on just a laptop within a matter of hours.
+Today, businesses globally are moving faster than ever.
+Consequently, organizations that don’t adopt this critical perspective will not be competitive in the new landscape where businesses can be launched on just a laptop within a matter of hours.
 What are the business areas that you see that are ripe for process disruption?

 Let us know what your thoughts are on Process Disruption in the comments below.